At some point on the spiritual path we will experience the rising of the kundalini (snake energy) that merges our feminine and masculine energies.

 What is a kundalini awakening?

-Kundalini is a Sankrit word for ‘coiled snake’; it refers to the divine feminine energy or Shakti which is said to be located at the base of our spine, resting in the root chakra.
+Kundalini is a Sankrit word for ‘coiled snake’; it refers to the divine feminine energy or Shakti which is said to be located at the base of our spine.
 In Hinduism this is an important concept in Shaiva Tantra.

 When this energy is activated it makes it way up towards the crown chakra, uniting with the divine masculine energy or Shiva, which brings about a complete transformation of our consciousness, deep bliss and connection.